ehendrix23/tesla_dashcam/README.rst

                             speed.
       --chapter_offset CHAPTER_OFFSET
                             Offset in seconds for chapters in merged video.
 Negative offset is # of seconds before the end of the
-                            subdir video, positive offset if # of seconds after the start of the subdir video. (default: 0)
-      --merge               Merge the video files from different events (folders) together into a video file.
+                            event, positive offset if # of seconds after the start of the event. (default: 0) --merge               Merge the video files from different events (folders) together into a video file.
                             Optionally a format string can be provided for matching events together to create a merged video file.
                             When a format string is provided instead of 1 merged video file, multiple video files will be created based on the template.